If you think students are done protesting gun violence, get ready for the National School Walkout.

 “Enough is enough!” they chanted, holding signs with messages such as “Children’s lives > assault rifles,” “Arm me with school funding” and “Arm me with better pay and lower class size.”

-Lane Murdock, 16, a sophomore from Ridgefield, Connecticut, launched the National School Walkout.
+Lane Murdock, a 16-year-old sophomore from Ridgefield, Connecticut, launched the National School Walkout.

 “When I found out about the shooting at MSD, I remember I didn’t have a huge reaction.
 And because of that, I knew I needed to change myself, and we needed to change this country,” Lane said.